Designing a quality brainstorming session in a fully remote or a hybrid setup is no small feat.

 Anonymity affords people more freedom to express themselves, be honest, and offer more unorthodox ideas they’d otherwise hesitate to voice out loud.

 If you’re using a tech tool for crowdsourcing ideas from your team, pick one that allows people to stay anonymous if they wish to.

 #5: Separate brainstorming time and discussion time

-Avoid this and ask your team to jot down their ideas individually first.
+You can avoid this by asking your team to jot down their ideas individually before you start.